longndt/react-course/react-javascript/lesson3-api-data/lab/lab3.md

 ## � Overview

 Welcome to Lab 3!
 In this hands-on lab, you'll build a complete full-stack Task Manager application by connecting a React frontend to a Node.js/Express/MongoDB backend.
-You'll master essential API integration patterns using **React Query** for efficient data fetching, caching, and state management.
+You'll master essential API integration patterns using **Axios** - the most popular HTTP client for React applications.

 **What You'll Build:**
 - RESTful API with Node.js and Express
 - MongoDB database with Mongoose ODM
-- React frontend with React Query (TanStack Query)
+- React frontend with Axios for API calls
 - Complete CRUD operations (Create, Read, Update, Delete)
-- Real-time data synchronization
 - Professional error handling and loading states

 **Why This Matters:**
 Most modern web applications require backend communication for data persistence.
-React Query is the industry-standard solution for managing server state in React applications, used by companies like Google, Amazon, and Netflix.
-This lab teaches you the patterns used in production applications.
+Axios is the most popular HTTP client for React applications, providing clean syntax, automatic JSON parsing, and excellent error handling.
+This lab teaches you the essential patterns used in production applications.

 _For detailed concepts and theory, see [../readme.md](../readme.md)_